Sweet Adelines International competition: Qualifying

 For quartets, qualification proceeds in much the same manner as for choruses – with regional winners and wildcard places.
 The regional qualification process happens in the same calendar year as the international competition (not the preceding year as is the case with choruses).
 Furthermore, quartets that obtain a ranking of 2nd to 15th place at the previous year's international competition are considered to have pre-qualified for the following international competition and are offered a direct place in the semi-final if they wish without the requirement to compete in their regional competition.
 This means that the total number of competing quartets is higher than the chorus competition.

 A chorus may win many international competitions or Harmony Classic competitions over the years, but may not compete at the international level two years in a row.
 In contrast, a quartet may compete at the international competition many times in succession, but must retire from all SAI quartet competitions if it wins, although the quartet may participate in a regional competition for evaluation.
 Quartets performing for evaluation receive a scoresheet with comments and grade, but are not awarded a score and are not eligible for awards.

-There is no formal qualification process for the Rising Star competition; rather, an eligible quartet registers their interest.
-A quartet may compete at the Rising Star competition several years in succession, provided all its members remain under the 25-year age limit, but winning quartets may not compete in the Rising Star competition again.
+There is no formal qualification process for the international Rising Star competition; rather, an eligible quartet registers their interest.
+A quartet may compete at the Rising Star competition several years in succession, provided all its members remain 25 years old or younger, but winning quartets may not compete in the Rising Star competition again.